 Our summer programme gives students the opportunity to study in an international classroom: participants come from diverse backgrounds, creating an excellent space to explore the field of IR, and to develop intercultural skills.
 Benefiting from insights from political science, history, and anthropology, this programme provides students with an interdisciplinary exploration of a very exciting field in the social sciences.
 As our hyper-connected world draws closer together, it falls to present and future generations to understand how this affects the political climate and the practice of world politics.
 Every aspect of our lives is intertwined with political decisions, and decisions made in faraway places have the potential to affect us as well.

-This programme is designed for high school students to experience studying in a competitive, international environment at the Graduate School of Social Sciences of the University of Amsterdam.
+Students will experience studying in a supportive international environment hosted by the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.